cyanogilvie/jitc/README.md

 ## DESCRIPTION

-This package provides just-in-time compilation of c code to memory for Tcl scripts, with the ability to call functions in that compiled object, and reference-counted memory management for the compiled objects.
+This package provides just-in-time compilation of C code to memory for Tcl scripts, with the ability to call functions in that compiled object, and reference-counted memory management for the compiled objects.

-There are several other similar projects (critcl, tcc4tcl, etc.), but this package takes a different design approach: treating c code and related settings as a value stored in a Tcl\_Obj and doing the compilation as needed, caching the result and freeing the memory when the last reference goes away.
+There are several other similar projects (critcl, tcc4tcl, etc.), but this package takes a different design approach: treating C code and related settings as a value stored in a Tcl\_Obj and doing the compilation as needed, caching the result and freeing the memory when the last reference goes away.